LICENSE#: CCC1335003 | CGC1539879

 Your roof pitch shapes how your home looks and feels.
 Steep roofs often show off a classic, traditional profile and make room for attic storage or higher ceilings.
 Lower pitches lend themselves to modern, clean-line designs.

-Standard residential pitches fall between 4:12 and 9:12.
+The standard roof pitch for residential homes typically falls between 4:12 and 9:12.
 Roofs flatter than 3:12 should switch to different materials, like torch-down or rubber sheeting, because shingles won’t last on such shallow angles.

 In colder regions, steep roofs are better at handling snow.
 They ventilate well, reduce ice dams, and help keep moisture out.
 In hotter, drier states, you’ll often see flatter roofs since snow isn’t a concern and modern aesthetics rule.
 If you’re deciding between roofs, take a look at flat roof vs. shingle roof options to compare.